Paddywaan-zz/CorpseBloomPlusPlus/README.md

 * CorpseBlooms do NOT heal when player is full HP.
 Healing is instead stored in reserve.
 * CorpseBlooms are now affected by all health regeneration effects.
 * CorpseBlooms do not provide any regenerative effects by themselves, they only scale existing sources of healing (not actually a change, just a clarification).
-* CorpseBlooms will now load a ReserveHealthBar undernearth the existing HealthBar, which displays the healing % in reserve.
+* CorpseBlooms will now load a ReserveHealthBar underneath the existing HealthBar, which displays the healing % in reserve.
 Works in single & multiplayer.

 All players in the server will be affected by CorpseBloomPlusPlus should they take a CorpseBloom; but only those with the mod will see the UI.